Notavatarkorra/notavatarkorra.github.io/Porters 5 forces.md

 itself as a deeper solution — one that addresses hormonal imbalances
 rather than just masking symptoms.
 So instead of trying to compete in the same category as stimulants, I'm trying to redefine it and create a new category, one that only i will occupy going in.
 This will also make it hard to substitute for my company because it will be seen as different, rather than interchangeable

 substitute products satisfy the same needs but if i create a different need, i can redefine ADHD care and say something like "This is not just treating ADHD; we're decoding the biological rhythm behind it.
 This is hormone-integrated cognitive functioning care.”

+****
+5. Bargaining Power of Buyers (Customers)

+*How much infCreate a sticky customer experience through subscription and
+community
+By offering bundled services (test kits + consults + treatment), loyalty
+rewards, and an education-focused brand, KnowYou keeps users
+engaged and educated about their body.
+When people feel understood
+and supported, they’re less likely to leave for generic alternatives.

-2. Bargaining Power of Suppliers
+6. Bargaining Power of Suppliers

 Diversify partnerships with labs, pharmacies, and telehealth
 providers